ethersphere/ethswarm-nextjs/content/pages/grants.md

                 content: >-
                   Bittopia is a Decentralised Autonomous University and leverages open curriculums, blockchains, and decentralised
-                  technologies like Swarm to tokenize the successful transfer of knowledge from mentor to student.
+                  technologies like Swarm to tokenise the successful transfer of knowledge from mentor to student.
                 exchanges: false
                 bzzPrice: false